 The Leopold Tenkeyless Tactile Touch uses Cherry stabilizers on all of its keys.

 This Leopold keyboard ships with PBT (short for "polybutylene terephthalate") keycaps which have a grainy texture that some might prefer as it helps prevent fingers from slipping.
 They are also known to withstand wear well.

 Pro High quality components for a low price

-The practical design of the FC500 is typical of high-end mechanical keyboards, only differing in the details.
+The practical design of this keyboard is typical of high-end mechanical keyboards, only differing in the details.
 The matte black chassis has rounded corners and a simple design.
-This keyboard still uses the Cherry MX switches - common among keyboards that cost significantly more than the Leopold.
+This keyboard uses Cherry MX switches, common among keyboards that cost significantly more than the Leopold.